drexl93/pf2e-shapeshifting/README.md

 # Pathfinder 2E Shapeshifting Macros

-## NOTE: I strongly recommend returning to your normal shape at the end of a game session, just in case a Pathfinder 2E Game System update occurs which changes the data structures the macros use.
+## NOTE: I strongly recommend returning to your normal shape at the end of a game session, just in case a Pathfinder 2E Game System update occurs that might change the data structures the macros use.